Lendiom/docs/docs/app/how-it-works/down-payments.md

 ![img](../../../static/img/docs/app/how-it-works/loan-down-payments/buyer-payment-page.png)

-Once they click the **Pay** button, the payment will be processed and the loan will be updated to reflect that the down payment has been paid.
-If there are still down payment increments to be paid, the buyer will still see a notice that the down payment is due.
+After clicking the **Pay** button, the payment will be processed and the loan status will be updated to reflect that the down payment has been made.
+If there are still outstanding incremental down payments to be paid, the buyer will continue to see a notice indicating that the down payment is due, prompting them to fulfill their remaining obligations.

 ### Buyer Messages and Reminders